-ARTICLE III.

-Meetings of Members
+ARTICLE 3 Meetings of Members

 Section 1.
 Annual meeting.
-An Annual Meeting of the Members will be held for the purpose of electing members of the Board and for the transaction of such other business as may come before the meeting.
-The day, place and time of the Annual Meeting shall be determined by the Executive Director in consultation with the Board.
+An Annual Meeting of the Members (hereinafter “Annual Member Meeting”) will be held for the purpose of electing members of the Board and for the transaction of such other business as may come before the meeting.
+The day, place and time of the Annual Member Meeting shall be determined by the Executive Director in consultation with the Board.
 If the election of Board members is not held on the day designated for an Annual Meeting, it shall be held at the next special meeting of the Members as soon thereafter as convenient.

 Section 2.
 Special meetings.
-Special meetings of the Members may be called by the President and Secretary whenever they may deem it expedient for the transaction of the business of the Association.
-A special meeting may also be called when a majority of members of the Board request such a meeting or when ten percent of the voting Members of the Association, who are not on the Board, request such a meeting.
+A Special Meeting of the Members (hereinafter “Special Member Meeting”) may be called by the President and Secretary whenever they may deem it expedient for the transaction of the business of the Association.
+A Special Member Meeting may also be called when a majority of members of the Board request such a meeting or when ten percent of the voting Members of the Association, who are not on the Board, request such a meeting by written request to the Secretary.

 Section 3.
 Place of meeting.
-The Board may designate any place, either within or without the Commonwealth of Massachusetts, as the place of meeting for any Annual Meeting or for any special meeting called.
-If no designation is made, or if a special meeting is otherwise called, the place of meeting will be the registered office of the Association.
+The Board may designate any place, either within or without the Commonwealth of Massachusetts, as the place of meeting for any meeting.
+Meetings may be held in person, virtually, or in hybrid format as determined by the Board.
+If no designation is made, the place of meeting will be the registered office of the Association.

 Section 4.
 Notice of meetings.
-Written notices stating the place, day, and hour of any meeting of Members will be delivered personally or sent by mail or by other reliably documented means to each Member entitled to vote at such a meeting, not fewer than 21 or more than 50 days before the date of the meeting, by or at the direction of the Executive Director or Secretary, or the officers or persons calling the meeting.
+Written notices stating the place, day, and hour of any meeting of Members will be delivered personally, sent by mail, transmitted by electronic means, or by other reliably documented methods to each Member entitled to vote at such a meeting.
+Notices will be sent not fewer than 21 or more than 50 days before the date of the meeting, by or at the direction of the Executive Director or Secretary, or the officers or persons calling the meeting.
 In case of a special meeting, or when required by statute or by these Bylaws, the purpose or purposes for which the meeting is called will be stated in the notice.
 If mailed, the notice of a meeting will be deemed to be delivered when deposited in the United States mail addressed to the Member at his/her address as it appears on the records of the corporation, with postage thereon prepaid.
 Whenever any notice is required to be given, a waiver thereof in writing signed by the person or persons entitled to such notice, whether before or after the time of the meeting stated therein, shall be deemed equivalent to the giving of such notice.

 Section 5.
 Quorum.
-Twenty-five voting Members of the Association or ten percent of the combined voting Members, whichever is smaller, shall constitute a quorum at any meeting of the Association.
+Twenty-five voting Members of the Association or ten percent of the combined voting Members, whichever is smaller, shall constitute a quorum at any Membership Meeting of the Association.
 If a quorum is not present at any meeting of Members, a majority of the voting Members present may adjourn the meeting from time to time without further notice.

 Section 6.
 Proxies.
 Members may not empower others to vote on their behalf at meetings of the Members, but Members may vote by written ballot delivered by mail or email.
 No ballot dated more than two months before the meeting named therein shall be valid and no ballot shall be valid after the final adjournment of such meeting.